Virtual DOS machine: Absence in x64 and AArch64 architectures

 In an x86-64 CPU, virtual 8086 mode is available as a sub-mode only in its legacy mode (for running 16- and 32-bit operating systems), not in the native 64-bit long mode.
 NTVDM is not supported on x86-64 editions of Windows, including DOS programs, because NTVDM uses VM86 CPU mode instead of the Local Descriptor Table in order to enable 16‑bits segment required for addressing.
 NTVDM is also unavailable on AArch64 (or ARM64) versions of Windows (such as Windows RT), because Microsoft did not release a full emulator for this incompatible instruction set like it did on previous incompatible architectures.

 While NTVDM is not supported on x86-64 and AArch64 versions of Windows, they can still be run using virtualization software, such as Windows XP Mode in non-home versions of Windows 7 or VMware Workstation.
-Other methods include using ReactOS-derived NTVDM, or OTVDM (WineVDM), a 16-bit Windows interpreter based on MAME's i386 emulation and the 16-bit portion of the popular Windows compatibility layer, Wine (see the section on WineVDM below).
+Other methods include using the version from ReactOS or WineVDM/OTVDM (see below).

 WineVDM

-A VDM is included in Wine and CrossOver for Linux and Mac OS X, known as WineVDM (also known as OTVDM).
+A VDM is included in Wine and CrossOver for Linux and Mac OS X, known as WineVDM (also known as OTVDM), based on MAME's i386 emulation and the 16-bit portion of the popular Windows compatibility layer, Wine.
 It has also been ported to Windows itself, as 64-bit versions of Windows do not include the NTVDM subsystem (see above).